panda-piglet/CSC1005_Homework/README.md

 # CSC1005_Homework
 This is a possible code version for CUHK CSC1005 Homework.You can copy it as you wish or discuss it with the author.
+For newcomers to GitHub,click the folder to see the code.